pgmj/RISEkbmRasch/README.md

 devtools::install_github("pgmj/RISEkbmRasch", dependencies = TRUE)
 ```

-And, while not necessary, it is highly recommended to install Quarto (and update your Rstudio installation if needed):
+And, while not strictly necessary, it is highly recommended to install Quarto (and update your Rstudio and R installation if needed):
 - https://quarto.org/docs/get-started/
 - https://posit.co/download/rstudio-desktop/